 We are kicking off this week’s #NewsdayTuesday with great news!
 The rate of children under the age of one dying (known as infant mortality) in the United States has fallen by 15 percent in the past 10 years, according to researchers at the National Center for Health Statistics.

-In the past, researchers have been concerned about infant mortality in the U.S. They point to several factors, including a high rate of teen pregnancies, a lack of planning and a lack of healthcare access as a few of the causes.
+In the past, researchers have been concerned about infant mortality in the U.S. They point to several factors, including a high rate of teen pregnancies, a lack of planning and a lack of healthcare access or proper Insurance cover.
+They can Compare Health Insurance to get suitable treatment for their motherhood. as a few of the causes.
 More than 40 percent of pregnancies in the U.S. are unplanned, and that means women are not preparing to become mothers.
 They may not take prenatal vitamins as early as they should, may not get early checkups, and may not be in the best of health themselves.
 Other factors may include obesity, poorer health insurance coverage, and low education levels for many expectant mothers.

 Fortunately, there is good news!
 Many factors are contributing to the decrease in infant mortality rates.
 For one, the birthrate among U.S. teenagers dropped 8 percent in 2016 to a record low – the latest sign of progress in efforts to reduce teen pregnancies.
 We have also seen an increase in better health coverage and increased education for pregnant moms.

 Baby boxes are encouraging safe sleeping habits to help curb infant mortality